CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.5 Development and use of professional applications.md

 If the allocation of access and access rights is poorly regulated, this will quickly lead to serious security vulnerabilities, eg. B. by wild growth in the rights allocation.
 This quickly causes users to get permissions on demand or, conversely, get them over unnecessarily complicated ways.
 Thus, on the one hand, missing authorizations can hinder the daily work, on the other hand, authorizations can be granted without requirement and thus pose a security risk.

-### 2 3 Inaccessible contractual arrangements with an external service providerDue to inadequate contractual arrangements with an external service provider, especially in the creation, support of the implementation and maintenance of the application, various and serious security problems can occur.
+### 2 3 Inaccessible contractual arrangements with an external service provider
+Due to inadequate contractual arrangements with an external service provider, especially in the creation, support of the implementation and maintenance of the application, various and serious security problems can occur.
 If tasks, performance parameters or expenses have been described insufficiently or misleadingly, the result may be that security measures are not implemented due to ignorance, lack of qualification or lack of resources.
 This can have a variety of negative consequences, such as non-compliance with regulatory requirements and obligations, failure to comply with disclosure obligations and laws, and the lack of ownership due to the loss of control and oversight.

 ### 2 4 Software designation error